lilivi-tech/Official/src/pages/en/cookies.md

 ## What types of cookies are used by Lilivi?

 We may use both first‑party and third‑party cookies.
 First‑party cookies are set directly by Lilivi.
 Third‑party cookies are set by service providers on our behalf and are commonly used for analytics and marketing.
-Representative third parties may include analytics and advertising providers (e.g., Mixpanel, Google, Meta, TikTok, affiliate networks) and infrastructure providers.
-The specific list may change over time.
+Representative third parties may include advertising providers (e.g., Google) and infrastructure providers.
+The specific list may change over time and is further outlined in our Privacy Policy.

 We group cookies into the categories below: